 Off-Campus Life (OCL) is committed to help students thrive in their off-campus communities.
-Part of our focus in these efforts is in supporting students’ basic needs, specifically when it comes to housing and food insecurity.
+Part of our focus in these efforts is supporting students’ basic needs, specifically when it comes to housing and food insecurity.

-The pop-up pantry is a joint effort on campus, with support coming from the newly formed Basic Needs Advisory Board, which is co-chaired by Off-Campus Life and Community Service-Learning staff, and has representation from across the university and Harrisonburg community.
+The Pantry is a joint effort on campus, with support coming from the newly formed Basic Needs Advisory Board, which is co-chaired by Off-Campus Life and Community Service-Learning staff, and has representation from across the university and Harrisonburg community.
 We have partnered with the Blue Ridge Area Food Bank to ensure a consistent supply of quality options.
 The pantry has started largely with shelf-stable goods, some hygiene products, and limited fresh produce.
 Options will grow and expand as we better understand the needs of our community.

 This project is generously funded by donations from alumni and community friends.
 Donations can be made here.
 We also want to recognize JMU Dining Services for partnering with us in this service to students, providing fresh fruit for the pantry each week.

 The pantry is opened to all JMU students.
 No questions asked.

 The JMU Career Closet is an additional resource available the the JMU student community.
 This is a free resources from students, made possible by generous donations of new or gently used professional and interview attire, from our community.
 Please check the Career Closet site for information on when the pop-up shops will occur each semester.